SexVar/Section-V/README.md

 Strand, S., Deary, I. J., & Smith, P. (2006).
 Sex differences in cognitive abilities test scores: A UK national picture. _British Journal of Educational Psychology_, _76_(3), 463-480.

+Valian, V. (1998). _Why so slow?: The advancement of women_.
+Cambridge, MA: The MIT Press.

+Visser, D. (1987).
+Sex differences in adolescent mathematics behaviour. _South African Journal of Psychology_, _17_(4), 137-144.

+Vista, A. & Care, E. (2011).
+Gender differences in variance and means on the Naglieri Non‐verbal Ability Test: Data from the Philippines. _British Journal of Educational Psychology_, _81_(2), 292-308.

+Zhou, Y., Fan, X., Wei, X., & Tai, R. H. (2017).
+Gender gap among high achievers in math and implications for STEM pipeline. _The Asia-Pacific Education Researcher_, _26_(5), 259-269.

+Zuze, T. L. & Reddy, V. (2016).
+What has variability got to do with it?
+Explaining gender achievement gaps among African primary school students. _AfricaGrowth Agenda_, _13_(2), 14-19.

+&nbsp;

+## References (supplement)

+Broom, M. E. (1930).
+Sex differences in mental ability among junior high school pupils. _Journal of Applied Psychology_, _14_(1), 83-90.

+Carroll, H. A. (1933).
+Influence of the sex factor upon appreciation of literature. _School & Society_, _37_(954), 468-472.

+Conrad, H. S., Jones, H. E., & Hsiao, H. H. (1933).
+Sex differences in mental growth and decline. _Journal of Educational Psychology_, _24_(3), 161-169.

+Kaulfers, W. (1928).
+Intelligence of 1000 students of foreign languages. _School and Society_, _28_(724), 597-599.

+Lincoln, E.A.
+(1927). _Sex differences in the growth of American school children_.
+Baltimore, MD: Warwick & York.

+McNemar, Q. & Terman, L. M. (1936).
+Sex differences in variational tendency. _Genetic Psychology Monographs_, _18_, 1-65.

+Pintner, R. (1924).
+Results obtained with the non-language group test. _Journal of Educational Psychology_, _15_(8), 473-483.

+Pressey, L. W. (1918).
+Sex differences shown by 2,544 school children on a group scale of intelligence, with special reference to variability. _Journal of Applied Psychology_, _2_(4), 323-340.

+Snoddy, G. S. & Hyde, G. E. (1921).
+Mental survey of Utah schools and adaptation of the Army Beta tests. _Bulletin of the University of Utah_, _12_(6), 1-28.

 The Staff of the Division of Psychology of the Institute of Educational Research, Teachers College, Columbia University.
 (1926a).
 On the variability of boys and girls from thirteen to eighteen. _The Pedagogical Seminary and Journal of Genetic Psychology_, _33_(2), 182-184.

 The Staff of the Division of Psychology of the Institute of Educational Research, Teachers College, Columbia University.
 (1926b).
 Sex differences in status and gain in intelligence scores from thirteen to eighteen. _The Pedagogical Seminary and Journal of Genetic Psychology_, _33_(2), 167-181.

 Trabue, M. R. (1916). _Completion-test language scales_.
 New York, NY: Teachers College, Columbia University.

-Valian, V. (1998). _Why so slow?: The advancement of women_.
-Cambridge, MA: The MIT Press.

-Visser, D. (1987).
-Sex differences in adolescent mathematics behaviour. _South African Journal of Psychology_, _17_(4), 137-144.

-Vista, A. & Care, E. (2011).
-Gender differences in variance and means on the Naglieri Non‐verbal Ability Test: Data from the Philippines. _British Journal of Educational Psychology_, _81_(2), 292-308.

 Wan, X., Wang, W., Liu, J., & Tong, T. (2014).
 Estimating the sample mean and standard deviation from the sample size, median, range and/or interquartile range. _BMC Medical Research Methodology_, _14_, 135.